Table of Contents

 You can use RecordingFormat to view the current recording format.

-Auto-recording when session starts
+Auto-recording at session start

 Set AutoStart to true before starting the session to start recording when the session starts, for example: